Landlord Liability in Dog Bite Cases

 Dog bite law can hold landlords liable for dog bites when they occur on their property, under certain types of circumstances.
 In most all of these circumstances, the plaintiff must be able to prove that the landlord knew that the dangerous dog lived on their rental property and that the landlord could have done something about it, but failed to do something about it.
 A landlord who knows about a dangerous dog in their rental property but who negligently turns a blind eye to the danger on their property can be held responsible for failing to protect other people who may come into contact with that dangerous dog.

 Whether the landlord in fact owes a duty to the tenants or the tenants’ guests on the property, or business invitees, or other guests to come on to the property with respect to a vicious dog residing at the property, is very fact intensive and depends on the specific facts presented in the case.
-It’s important to reach out to a dog bite personal injury lawyer right away if you believed that you were injured by a vicious dog.
+It’s important to reach out to a Clinton personal injury lawyer right away if you believed that you were injured by a vicious dog.